-Article 108 of the Company's Constitution provides that onethird (1/3) of the Directors of the Company for the time being shall retire by rotation at an AGM of the Company provided always that all Directors, shall retire from office at least once in the close of the meeting, whether adjourned or not.
+Article 108 of the Company's Constitution provides that onethird (1/3) of the Directors of the Company for the time being shall retire by rotation at an AGM of the Company provided always that all Directors, shall retire from office at least once in every three (3) years, but shall be eligible for re-election at the AGM.
+A Director retiring at a meeting shall retain office until the close of the meeting, whether adjourned or not.